mchmdsaleh/expenseOwl/README.md

 | `REDIS_DB` | `0` | Redis database index used for sessions. |

 > [!NOTE]
 > JSON/cookie-based login has been removed.
 Every client call must include the `Authorization: Bearer <token>` header once authenticated.
+New registrations default to the `user` role; promote accounts to `admin` via the admin panel or by running `UPDATE users SET role = 'admin' WHERE email = 'you@example.com';` in PostgreSQL.

 ### Data Backends